-Neuroservice wins FEDER grant to acquire HD MEAs
+Neuroservice wins FEDER/REACT EU grant to acquire HD MEAs

-Neuroservice wins a 820,000€ grant from the Region “Provence Alpes Côte d’Azur” FEDER fund, allowing acquisition of HD-MEA systems.
+Neuroservice wins a 820,000€ grant from the Region “Provence Alpes Côte d’Azur” FEDER / REACT EU fund, allowing acquisition of HD-MEA systems.

 Neuroservice became in 15 years a world-renowned leader in pharmacological testing on brain and spinal cord slices.
 Neuroservice holds a unique mastery of the Multi Electrode Array (MEA) recording technique thanks to its MEA systems production line.
 Thanks to the FEDER investment program grant of 820,000€, Neuroservice will acquire new High Density MEA systems, thus renewing its whole fleet of MEA equipment while benefitting from a crucial technical competitive edge (resolution and sharpness) for recording signals from neurons and neuronal networks.